znuh/co2mon/README.md

 ### STM32F042K6T6
 Fot this variant you need to solder the LQFP-32 controller, a SOT-23 component, the micro-USB connector, a 1210 fuse and a few 0603 passives to side A of the PCB.

-## more documentation will follow in the next few days